sbrnunes/bootstrapper/README.md

 # MacOS Bootstraper

-A tool providing a bunch of generic boostrappers a local machine enviroment.
+A tool providing a bunch of generic boostrappers to configure a development enviroment focused on MacOS.

 ## Usage: